 - In general, funding will not cover equipment (cameras, computers, furniture).
 Proposals for house parties or research will not be considered.
 These funds cannot support charities.

 - Proposal authors are expected to volunteer their time; stipends for the organizing team will not be considered.

-- If your project has a start date prior to December 10, 2014, this is not the appropriate funding source for you as decisions and funds will not yet be available.
+- If your project has a start date prior to December 11, 2015, this may not the appropriate funding source for you as decisions and funds will not be available before that date.

 Write for success

 A proposal will be evaluated based on the extent to which it identifies and addresses a community need; its feasibility; and its potential impact.

 - Community: Explain the need and how your proposal addresses that need

 - Feasibility: Clarify that the effort is achievable within the proposed time frame and budget; explain why the project team is the appropriate one to implement your idea